 6 Common Product Strategy Mistakes & How to Avoid Them

-Here is a list of common product strategy mistakes and how to avoid them.
+Here is a list of six common mobile app planning mistakes and actionable tips to avoid them.

 How to avoid it